Xeus-Territory/samples-anything/README.md

-# Samples-anthing
+# Samples-anything

-This is repo for backup scripts, templates, binary or samples about founded or creature by myself
+This is repo for backup scripts, templates, binary or samples about collecting or creating by myself

 <div align="center">
     <img src="https://media1.giphy.com/media/3orieS4jfHJaKwkeli/giphy.gif">